Example API reference entry

 About this example

-• This is different from the output you're used to seeing, if you use Swagger or some other automated tool to generate output.
-I use Swagger in the projects that I'm currently working on, and I wouldn't give up the "Try it out" feature.
-Nevertheless, writing out the reference entry (or reading it) without Swagger is a useful exercise because it requires you to think about all the information required by the user of the API.
+• This is different from the output you’re used to seeing, if you use Swagger or some other automated tool to generate output.
+I use Swagger in the projects that I’m currently working on, and I wouldn’t give up the “Try it out” feature.
+Nevertheless, representing a reference entry (or reading it) without Swagger is a useful tool because it gives you another way to represent all the information required by the user of the API.
+This is still a good way to quickly represent and talk to users about APIs that aren’t in Swagger or to represent future APIs for internal technical documentation.

 • This example describes one endpoint.
 A complete reference section might include dozens or hundreds of endpoints.